Arksine/moonraker/docs/web_api.md

 #### Delete Database Item (debug)

 Debug version of [Delete Database Item](#delete-database-item).
 Keys within protected and forbidden namespaces may be removed.
-Only availble when Moonraker's debug features are enabled.

 !!!
 Warning
     This endpoint should be used for testing/debugging purposes only.